 When damage is done to a vehicle, the cost of repairs not covered by insurance will be charged back to the user’s account number.
 The insurance deductible for a college owned vehicle is $1,000.00.

 Miscellaneous: In case of a breakdown, 1.
 Try to determine what the problem is.
 2. If your dash warning lights tell you not to operate the vehicle, don’t.
 3. Call 911 if vehicle is in a hazardous location, such as a throughway, etc. 4.
-Notify Safety and Security via cell phone, they will arrange or direct you for service either locally or on the road.
-5. Safety and Security is open 24/7 and will always be of service.
+Notify Public Safety via cell phone, they will arrange or direct you for service either locally or on the road.
+5. Public Safety is open 24/7 and will always be of service.
 (This information is on the back of the gator card)

 In case of an accident, an accident form must be completed and turned in to the Motor Pool Office with the envelope containing the keys, gas card(s), and check-off list.
 Blank accident forms will be located in the glove compartment of each vehicle.
 Failure to report an accident may result in revoking Motor Pool privileges for that individual.

 Emergency Procedure: 1.
 Report all accidents immediately to the police by calling 911.
-2. Report your accident immediately to Safety and Security at 814-332-3357.
-3. Fill out accident report form in your vehicle and return it to Safety and Security.
-(This information is on the back of the gator card.)
+2. Report your accident immediately to Public Safety at 814-332-3357.
+3. Fill out accident report form in your vehicle and return it to Public Safety.

 Any loss or damage to equipment or property incurred while renting a vehicle from an outside agency should be reported immediately to the Budget & Treasury Management Office (ext.
 4799).